xenify-io/litepaper/README.md

 At the heart of Xenify lies XNF, a dynamic reward token designed to encourage active participation from users.
 Its distinctive tokenomics forms the foundation for a unique approach to claiming and locking, fostering greater user engagement and providing users with control over their earning strategies.
 This means you have the freedom to claim your XNF rewards and decide on a lock period tailored to your preferences, spanning anywhere from a short 1 week to a maximum of 1 year.
 This level of customisation offers a truly personalised interaction with the protocol.

 When you lock your XNF tokens, a unique ERC-721 non-fungible token (NFT) is minted in exchange - known as veXNF.
-Beyond merely reflecting your stake within the protocol, veXNF also acts as an indicator of your 'earning power', influencing your portion of the native chain rewards distribution.
+Beyond merely reflecting your stake within the protocol, veXNF also acts as an indicator of your 'earning power', influencing your portion of the native rewards distribution.

 The power of your veXNF aligns with the amount of XNF you've locked and the duration of your chosen lock-in period.
 It's important to note that this 'earning power' isn't static.
 Over time, even if you opt for the maximum 1 year lock-in period, the strength of your veXNF power gradually diminishes.
 This decline underscores the importance of regularly engaging with the protocol to maintain and even enhance your earning potential.
 To boost your veXNF power and ensure a consistent capacity to earn, it's advised to not only claim rewards but also add to your locked XNF balance, and extend your lock duration as needed.
 For users aiming to sustain their earning potential over time, the protocol offers an opportunity to extend lock periods.
 By doing so, you not only increase your veXNF power but also reset the decay schedule of your position, fostering continued involvement in the protocol.